charmplusplus/charm4py/docs/performance.rst

 :em: Time in user code (outside of runtime) executing an entry method.
 :send: Time in proxy and contribute calls (in runtime).
-:recv: Time between CharmPy layer receiving a message for delivery and the target entry method being invoked (in runtime).
+:recv: Time between Charm4py layer receiving a message for delivery and the target entry method being invoked (in runtime).
 :total: Sum of the previous three columns.

 The last rows show miscellanous overheads pertaining to reductions and migration.

 .. note::
-    While all of the CharmPy code is instrumented, there are parts of the C/C++ runtime that are not currently reflected in the above timings.
+    While all of the Charm4py code is instrumented, there are parts of the C/C++ runtime that are not currently reflected in the above timings.

 The last part of the output shows message statistics for remote method invocations (number of messages sent and received and their sizes).

 Charm++ has powerful tracing functionality and a performance analysis and visualization tool called *Projections*.
-This functionality has not yet been integrated into CharmPy.
+This functionality has not yet been integrated into Charm4py.

 .. _perf-serialization-label: